 Construction of structural fill will result in a total lined area of approximately 118 acres.
-For a subcell 14.8 acres in size and using an estimated leachate generation rate of 43,761 cubic feet per acre per year as determined through HELP Model runs (see Calculations section of this Permit Application), a typical daily generation rate of 13,273 gallons per day is anticipated.
-Two 50,000 gallon leachate storage tanks or the 100,000 gallon lined pond therefore represent approximately 7.5 days of storage capacity for the entire structural fill in operation.
+For a subcell 15.3 acres in size and using an estimated leachate generation rate of 43,761 cubic feet per acre per year as determined through HELP Model runs (see Calculations section of this Permit Application), a typical daily generation rate of 13,721 gallons per day is anticipated.
+A 250,000 gallon leachate storage tank represents approximately 18 days of storage capacity for the entire structural fill in operation.
 Storage capacity is also available within the subcell.